vaslabs-ltd/docker-linux-steam-broadcast/readme.md

 # Dockerized Steam Broadcast

 ## Description

 A Dockerized application that broadcasts video files to Steam using FFmpeg.
+Meant to be used in DIY situations where you'd want to broadcast your pre-recorded videos from a Linux machine/server!

 ## Usage